 The next day we went high and dry.
 We were done with getting wet and took a helicopter ride.
 The chopper was an Enstrom, operated by Pan-Air.
 They had a “Chapel in the Sky” service although since we were freshly minted, there was no need for more vows.
 The helicopter sat six, but my wife and I and two Japanese men were the only ones on the flight.
 We sat in the front with the pilot and the Japs sat in back, where they took a million pictures.
 The front of the chopper was plexiglass.
 When I looked down the sky was right under our feet.
 Rainbows shot up at us from the rapids and falls.

-The ride was only ten or fifteen minutes long, but we got a bird’s eye eyeful.
-The view was nothing if not breath-taking.
+The ride was only ten or fifteen minutes long, but we got an eyeful.
+The bird’s-eyeview was nothing if not breath-taking.
 We saw the American Falls, Bridal Veil Falls, Horseshoe Falls, Whirlpool Rapids, the Rainbow Bridge, and Queen Victoria Park.

 The next day we left Niagara Falls, messed around in Toronto, and drove to Ottawa in our VW Golf.
 The city is the capital of Canada, on the south bank of the Ottawa River, straddling the provinces of Ontario and Quebec.
-It’s been there since 1826 and by 1989 was the fourth-largest city in the country.
+Brian Mulroney was the Prime Minister.
+He kept order by saying things like, “I am not denying anything I did not say.”
+The city had been there since 1826 and by 1989 was the fourth-largest one in the country.
 A big part of it burned down in 1900 and had to be re-built for the better.
 We stayed at a small motel near Pig Island.
-The drive to Byward Market, and Lower Town was a short one up Colonel By Dr. along the Rideau Canal.
+The drive to Byward Market and Lower Town was a short one up Colonel By Dr. along the Rideau Canal.
 We discovered a Portuguese bakery in Lower Town and pigged out.

 The Pumper was the first steamboat to make the trip, carrying Colonel By and his family.
 John By was the man who made the canal happen.
-Canada and the USA never went to war and the canal became a major way for shipping grain, timber, and minerals from the hinterland to the east.
+Canada and the United States never went to war and the canal became a thoroughfare for shipping grain, timber, and minerals from the hinterland to the east.
 Immigrants used it moving westward.
 After railroads appropriated the shipping trade, the canal was mostly used by pleasure craft.